aliaksei135/DeviceIdleMonitor/README.md

 # DeviceIdleMonitor
 A simple library to invoke a callback when device idle time exceeds more than a specified limit.

+This is easy to implement without a library, this is just so I can play around with Maven :)

 #Usage
 Grab it from Maven: